5 Reasons Why Cremation is on the Rise

 An even greener type of cremation is now legal in 15 states and gaining popularity: water cremation, a.k.a. bio-cremation or liquid cremation.
 Water cremation produces much less carbon dioxide because the body is placed into a special compartment filled with a solution that reduces it to an “ash” of bone minerals.
 Right now, it costs more than regular cremation, but as it becomes more commonplace, the price will most likely fall in line.

 3. It’s seen as the less traditional, more creative option.

 To many people, a casket burial is linked with religious tradition.
 Those who don’t want a religious funeral service — and there are many, as America becomes an ever-more secular nation — seem to feel there’s no reason for a casket burial either.

 Baby Boomers are also driving a trend to personalize final arrangements, and cremation offers an array of customized ways to commemorate the life of the deceased that a casket burial just can’t match.
 One popular option is to have ashes made into jewelry.
-Lesser-known but interesting alternatives include having the urn set into a reef on the ocean floor, scattering ashes high in the Earth’s atmosphere, pressing ashes into a vinyl record of a favorite song, or mixing them into tattoo ink.
+Lesser-known but interesting alternatives include having the urn set into a reef on the ocean floor, scattering ashes high in the Earth’s atmosphere, or pressing ashes into a vinyl record of a favorite song.
 And don’t forget placing ashes into live ammunition — a particularly enticing option when the deceased was an avid hunter.